-These easy, 100% homemade chicken fajitas are a great Friday night meal, and great for feeding a crowd!
+These easy, 100% homemade chicken fajitas are a great Friday night meal (with a pitcher of margaritas to share, of course!) and great for feeding a crowd!

 - 1 Large Chicken Breast

 - 1/2 tsp Light Olive or Vegetable Oil, plus extra for frying